 Furthermore, pyrolysis oils are unstable chemically and thermally.
-The chemical instability of pyrolysis oils is reflected by the change over time in their physicochemical properties (viscosity, water content, solids content, . . . ), which can result in separation into two phases.
-The thermal instability of pyrolysis oils is reflected by a very rapid change in their properties when they are heated to temperatures greater than 80° C. Due to this instability, these products cannot be upgraded in a refinery in their crude form, except in a combustion application with a few modifications to current plants.
+The chemical instability of pyrolysis oils reflect by the change over time in their physicochemical properties. (viscosity, water content, solids content, . . . ), which can result in separation into two phases.
+The thermal instability of pyrolysis oils reflect by a very rapid change in their properties when they heat to temperatures greater than 80° C. Due to this instability, these products cannot upgrade in a refinery in their crude form, except in a combustion application with a few modifications to current plants.
 For any other application in a refinery, it appears necessary to stabilize pyrolysis oils before use, for example by removing or converting the most reactive entities.

 Pyrolysis oils exhibit a mean water content of 25% w/w, an oxygen content of the organic fraction of the order 35-40% w/w and a molecular structure of great complexity.
 The water content may in addition result in a partial phase separation, having an effect on their other physical properties.
 Finally, their ash and alkali metals contents may result in the formation of deposits and in the fouling of the plants.

 Furthermore, due to their hydrophilic nature and their polarity, fast pyrolysis oils are immiscible with hydrocarbons.
 Thus, pyrolysis oils cannot be upgraded as such in a refinery as a mixture with hydrocarbon fractions of fossil origin.

 Thus, due to their specific properties, the use of pyrolysis oils raises numerous problems.